EnterpriseDB/barman/new_docs/user_guide/retention_policies.rst

 Point-In-Time Recovery
 """"""""""""""""""""""

-Base backups and archive logs have the same retention policy.
-This setup allows you to recover your PostgreSQL server to any point in time from the end time of the earliest available backup.
+Base backups and archived WAL files have the same retention policy.
+This setup allows you to recover the data from your Postgres server to any point in time from the end time of the earliest available backup.

 Operational Efficiency and Space Management
 """""""""""""""""""""""""""""""""""""""""""